 Palawan Water Monitor

 Their aquatic habits provide them with a measure of safety.
-When being chase by predators, it can jump into the water and swim away to safety.
+When being chased by predators, it can jump into the water and swim away to safety.
 An adult Palawan Water Monitor is capable of staying underwater for a few minutes.
 They are excellent swimmers, using their long tails to steer through water while keeping their feet close to the body.
 Adults and juveniles seen sun basking on branches overhanging rivers and swamps often jump into the water when disturbed.

 Palawan Water Monitor photo by Jojo De Peralta